ochairo/vanillante/README.md

 ## Architecture

-The architecture follows key principles including separation of concerns,
-SOLID principles, atomic design software design patterns and readable code.
+The architecture follows key principles including separation of concerns, SOLID principles, atomic design software design patterns and readable code.
-This ensures that applications created with this project as a base are easy to maintain, scale and modify.
+This ensures that the application will be easy to maintain, scale, and modify.

 ![architecture](docs/images/architecture.png)